Free love: Enlightenment thought

 That to divide is not to take away.

 In an act understood to support free love, the child of Wollstonecraft and Godwin, Mary, took up with the then still-married English romantic poet Percy Bysshe Shelley in 1814 at the young age of sixteen.
 Shelley wrote in defence of free love in the prose notes of Queen Mab (1813), in his essay On Love (c.
 1815), and in the poem Epipsychidion (1821).

+In 1793 James Henry Lawrence published in Wieland's Neuer Teutscher Merkur an essay on the matrilineal system of the Nairs, expanded in 1801 into the novel The Empire of the Nairs; or, the Rights of Women.
+Where Godwin and Wollstonecraft criticised marriage, Lawrence proposed abolishing it outright.
+His starting point was that the institution exists to secure men a certain line of descent, and therefore requires that a wife's sexuality be watched: it is marriage itself, and not its abuses, that makes women dependent.

+Abolishing it grants women an entire sexual liberty; but that liberty in turn makes paternity unverifiable, and Lawrence drew the consequence that fatherhood must disappear from the law, descent, name and property passing through mothers alone.
+He added a material condition: without economic independence, sexual liberty would leave a woman at the mercy of her child's putative father.
+In his system mothers alone own property and the poorest are paid for the burden of children, prostitution disappearing along with the line between honourable and dishonoured women.
+Percy Bysshe Shelley told him in 1812 that the book had converted him to its doctrines.

 Utopian socialism

 Sharing the free-love ideals of the earlier social movements—as well as their feminism, pacifism, and simple communal life—were the utopian socialist communities of early-nineteenth-century France and Britain, associated with writers and thinkers such as Henri de Saint-Simon and Charles Fourier in France, and Robert Owen in England.
 Fourier, who coined the term feminism, argued for true freedom, without suppressing passions: the suppression of passions is not only destructive to the individual, but to society as a whole.
 He argued that all sexual expressions should be enjoyed as long as people are not abused, and that "affirming one's difference" can actually enhance social integration.